Computer-Programming-B/MicrobitThermometer/README.md

 **Are you hot?** Modify your program so that it tells a person how hot they are.
 Pass your MicroBit to your friends and see which one is hottest.

+Your thermometer program doesn't have to work or look like any other.
+Have fun and be creative!

 Samples of Student Work
 ----------
 *none yet!*